 So, what’s your score?
 How many of the 14 points are you already taking care of?
 I know it may seem overwhelming at first sight.
 And some of these tasks may seem infeasible without admin’s help.
 But you cannot ignore them just because they sound too difficult, or time-consuming.
 Or, you can, but then you shouldn’t be surprised that half of your emails get bounced, or that you got a ban for sending messages from your email provider.

 There’s no easy way out here.
 You need to get to grips with the deliverability checks if you want your emails to get to their destination.

-And if there’s something I’ve been missing that you’ve been doing to boost your deliverability, please let me know in the comments.
+And if there’s something I’ve been missing that you’ve been doing to boost your cold email deliverability, please let me know at [email protected].
 I’d love to learn from your experience.

 Cold emailing has changed a lot since its early days.
 So did the definition of an effective cold email campaign.
 Let’s see how to approach cold emailing to get the most out of it in 2020.
 Take a look at the benchmarks I’ve prepared and compare your results with the average stats to make sure you’re on the right track for success.